simondlevy/Besties/README.md

 # Besties
 Simple serial communication between Arduino Mega and its new BFF, ODROID XU4 with Shifter Shield.

-You will need the ODROID <a href="https://github.com/hardkernel/wiringPi">WiringPi</a> library.
+You will need the ODROID <a href="https://github.com/hardkernel/wiringPi">fork</a> of the WiringPi library.

 Connections:
 <ul>